leonialessandro90/tbcreator/README.md

 # tbcreator
-Python script to create SystemVerilog testbenche skeletons.
+Python3 script to create SystemVerilog testbenche skeletons.
+Again, it uses version 3 of Python

 tbcreatorExample.py contains all the instructions to use the project.
 It is suggested to make a copy of it and start by editing it.